bterwijn/memory_graph/README.md

 ![colab_example.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/colab_example.png)

 # Marimo #
 In Marimo `locals()` has additional variables that cause problems in the graph, use `mg.locals_marimo()` to get the local variables with these problematic variables filtered out.
 Use `mg.stack_marimo()` to get the whole call stack with these variables filtered out.
+Memory_graph only works when running Marimo locally, not in the playground.

 See for example [marimo_example.py](https://raw.githubusercontent.com/bterwijn/memory_graph/main/src/marimo_example.py).
 ![marimo_example.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/marimo_example.png)